ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-03-19-ParallaxMapping.md

 | $k = 10$  | ![Bricks_10](../../Images/2023-03-19-ParallaxMapping/Bricks_10.png) | ![Sandbags_Parallax_10](../../Images/2023-03-19-ParallaxMapping/Sandbags_Parallax_10.png) |
 | $k = 100$ | ![Bricks_100](../../Images/2023-03-19-ParallaxMapping/Bricks_100.png) | ![Sandbags_Parallax_100](../../Images/2023-03-19-ParallaxMapping/Sandbags_Parallax_100.png) |

 Let's test the parallax mapping shader for the two models.
 One is a simple plane with a bricks texture on it, and the other one is the sandbags texture that motivated me to dig into this subject.
-Both models look flat when the parallax mapping was not applied.
+Both models look flat when parallax mapping was not applied.
 Sandbags below are not occluded by sandbags above, so the flank looks like a patterned wall rather than stacked sandbags.

-Once the parallax mapping is applied, each bump looks 'extruded' even though no actual vertices were added.
+Once parallax mapping is applied, each bump looks 'extruded' even though no actual vertices were added.
 Where $k$ is only one, meaning that we are selecting the initial offset without iteration in the shader, we can observe some artifacts, especially  in the case of the bricks.
 These artifacts dramatically diminish as we use more iteration count($k = 10$).
 Nonetheless, differences can hardly be seen between $k=10$ and $k=100$.
 Therefore, I chose $k = 10$ for iteration count as more iteration count would only harm performance.